 TEFL Resources: TransitionsAbroad.com offers a comprehensive list of TEFL programs around the world.

-Job Listings: You should also be sure to check out the job listings on Dave's ESL Cafe and TEFL.com.
+Job Listings: You should also be sure to check out the job listings on Dave's ESL Cafe, TEFL.com, and our selection of top ESL jobs.
 Teaching English is a high-turnover business, so many schools are continuously accepting applications for new positions.
 If you've saved up some money and want to arrive in your city of choice and try your luck there, look for job ads on bulletin boards in gringo bars and restaurants.